FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 Creates multiple Client-Threads to connect to the server and create Shapes on the Whiteboard in a while-loop, to test the server, whit 40 Threads the CPU is quickly above 30%.

 6. Simple UI
-Contains an `index.html` file that can be opened in any browser, css-styles, and javascript that creates and deletes html-elements.
+Contains an `index.html` file that can be opened in any browser, CSS-styles, and javascript that creates and deletes HTML-elements.
+The JavaScript Code builds the shapes inside the HTML-document and saves the whiteboard in the browsers localStorage before unloading the page.
+So that the previous state is recreated upon browser reloads.